RobCaamano/VocalAIze/README.md

 git clone https://github.com/RobCaamano/VocalAIze.git
 ```

-3. Download requirements.txt from the translation_cmd directory.
+2. Navigate to the project directory and download 'requirements.txt'.
 It is recommended to do this in a virtual environment.
 For information about creating and using conda environments, visit their [site](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ```
 cd '[path to dir]'
 pip install -r requirements.txt
 ```

+3. Ensure you have a compatible GPU and CUDA installed.
+The script uses CUDA for acceleration, so you need to have a GPU with CUDA support and the appropriate CUDA toolkit installed.
+Follow the CUDA installation guide for details.

-3. Run the script in your virtual environment
+4. Run the script in your virtual environment

 ```
 python ./translate.py
 ```

-4. Follow the on-screen prompts to select languages
+5. Follow the on-screen prompts to select languages

-5. Select input audio file from file explorer
+6. Select input audio file from file explorer

 The file will be opened upon completion and will be saved to the "saved" folder in the project directory